Mussels stuffed with spiced rice, eaten by the dozen with lemon

-Midye dolma transforms humble mussels into gourmet street food.
-Fresh mussels are stuffed with spiced rice, pine nuts, currants, and herbs, then steamed until perfectly tender.
-The rice filling is seasoned with cinnamon, allspice, fresh dill, and parsley, creating a unique sweet-savory taste.
-Each mussel is eaten with fresh lemon squeeze, with the shell serving as a natural spoon.
-The recipe dates back to Ottoman palace kitchens where stuffed vegetables were royal delicacies.
+Midye dolma are mussels stuffed with spiced rice, pine nuts, currants, and herbs, then steamed until tender.
+The filling is seasoned with cinnamon, allspice, fresh dill, and parsley, so each one tastes sweet and savory at the same time.
+You eat them standing at the stall: squeeze lemon over each mussel and use the shell as a spoon.
+The recipe goes back to Ottoman palace kitchens, where stuffed dishes were a royal specialty, and it has been waterfront street food in Istanbul ever since.

-Galata Bridge vendors with stunning Golden Horn views
+Galata Bridge vendors with open Golden Horn views

 Karaköy Ferry Terminal perfect for commuters and tourists